 For your application, you should have all relevant Qualification Certificates and transcripts in English.
 These can include any course that you feel are relevant.
+You can include any course certificates that have a duration of greater than 2 days.
 Also, if you are a member of another Professional Institution (eg IET) please include your membership certificate.
 NB If you are a Chartered Engineer and registered with another Professional Institution and you do not have a certificate, we will require your Full Name (including middle names that were included in your registration), DoB and Engineering Council Registration number to check.